bosjackmob/rsschool-cv/cv.md

 - Skype: bosjack

 ## About Myself
-I am a fat seal in the frontend sea
+I am a little shrimp in the frontend sea.

 ## Skills and Proficiency
 * HTML5, CSS3